VanAltrades/analyst_trend_data/README.md

 > example data: Historic Events

-To beter breakout your analysis, analysts will want to visualize metric trends by dimension breakouts.
+To better breakout your analysis, analysts will want to visualize metric trends by dimension breakouts.

 ```
 # demo.ipynb